Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

 Media Controller Device Allocator API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the media device belongs to more than one driver, the shared media device is allocated with the shared struct device as the key for look ups.
+When the woke media device belongs to more than one driver, the woke shared media device is allocated with the woke shared struct device as the woke key for look ups.

-The shared media device should stay in registered state until the last driver unregisters it.
-In addition, the media device should be released when all the references are released.
-Each driver gets a reference to the media device during probe, when it allocates the media device.
-If media device is already allocated, the allocate API bumps up the refcount and returns the existing media device.
-The driver puts the reference back in its disconnect routine when it calls :c:func:`media_device_delete()`.
+The shared media device should stay in registered state until the woke last driver unregisters it.
+In addition, the woke media device should be released when all the woke references are released.
+Each driver gets a reference to the woke media device during probe, when it allocates the woke media device.
+If media device is already allocated, the woke allocate API bumps up the woke refcount and returns the existing media device.
+The driver puts the woke reference back in its disconnect routine when it calls :c:func:`media_device_delete()`.

-The media device is unregistered and cleaned up from the kref put handler to ensure that the media device stays in registered state until the last driver unregisters the media device.
+The media device is unregistered and cleaned up from the woke kref put handler to ensure that the woke media device stays in registered state until the woke last driver unregisters the woke media device.

 **Driver Usage**

-Drivers should use the appropriate media-core routines to manage the shared media device life-time handling the two states:
+Drivers should use the woke appropriate media-core routines to manage the woke shared media device life-time handling the woke two states:
 1. allocate -> register -> delete
 2. get reference to already registered device -> delete

-call :c:func:`media_device_delete()` routine to make sure the shared media device delete is handled correctly.
+call :c:func:`media_device_delete()` routine to make sure the woke shared media device delete is handled correctly.

 **driver probe:**